 The first day of the second leg was underway with a scheduled 8 am departure meaning breakfast at 7 am.
-The first day with knew people is always a bit chaotic so we left closer to 8.20 am.
-A welcome surprise was James and Ang coming down early in the morning to say one more goodbye, they are great people.
+The first day with new people is always a bit chaotic so we left closer to 8.20 am.
+A welcome surprise was James and Ang coming down early in the morning to say one final goodbye, they are great people.
 Our new passengers are Jess, Tara, Tim, Lorraine, Yukon, Matt, Jess (we have two Jesses), and Bill.
 Another two passengers will join us after the Serengeti.

 We stopped off at a bigger shopping centre early in the morning, actually that some one as the first full day of this tour.
 Unfortunately Maggie seemed to either forget the 9.30 am departure time or get caught somewhere as she didn’t show up until 9.45 am and only when our driver Alois found her.
 Apparently there were some words about the need to be on time spoken which caused Maggie to be very uncomfortable and want to talk about this issue but I think most of the group thought that yes you do need to be on time.